 - You have a good credit history; and

 - You intend to use the overdraft entirely or predominantly for business purposes.

-A business overdraft is a popular form of business finance used in almost every industry, either for managing working capital, purchasing inventory, funding new developments, and more.
-In Australia, industries commonly using a business overdraft include:
+A business overdraft is a popular form of business finance used in almost every industry, for managing working capital, purchasing inventory, funding new developments, and much more.
+In Australia, industries commonly using them include: